TMElyralab/Comfyui-MusePose/README.md

   - Start ComfyUI

 #### Updates
-- requirements.txt: diffusers 0.27.2 is now suported
+- requirements.txt: diffusers 0.27.2 is now supported

 ### Download weights
 You can download weights manually as follows: